rijuyuezhu/lunaconf/README.md

   # Outer(inner=Inner(a=10), lst=[1, 20, 3])
   ```

-  All different command
-  - `-j/--json <file>`: specify the JSON file to load the configuration.
-If not specified, the default configuration will be used
+  Available command-line options:
-  - `command_list` positional arguments: specify the modifications to the configuration in the form of `key1.key2=value1; key3.key4=value2` etc. The `.` can be used to access nested fields and list indices
+  - `command` positional arguments: specify the modifications to the configuration in the form of `key1.key2=value1; key3.key4=value2` etc. The `.` can be used to access nested fields and list indices.
-  - `-f/--file <file>`: just like the above `command_list` arguments, but load commands from a file
+  - `-j <json_str> / -J <json_file>`: specify the JSON to overload the configuration.
+  - `-t <toml_str> / -T <toml_file>`: specify the TOML to overload the configuration.
+  - `-C <file>`: the extra configuration file.
+This file contains command line arguments (one group per line) that will be parsed interleaved with the other command line arguments.
+Lines starting with `#` are treated as comments and ignored.
-  - `-a/--all`: whether or not output all fields with `-p/--print-json` flags, and also affect the application of `post_action_with_all` or `post_action_without_all` callables passed to `lunaconf_cli`
+  - `-a`: whether or not output all fields with `-p / -P` flags, and also affect the application of `post_action_with_all` or `post_action_without_all` callables passed to `lunaconf_cli`.
-  - `-p/--print-json [file]`: print the final configuration in JSON then exit
+  - `-p`: print the final configuration in JSON and exit.
+  - `-P`: print the final configuration in TOML and exit.

+# Examples

+For more examples, please refer to the unit tests in the `tests` folder.